 In the second stanza of “MCMXIV,’ the speaker moves away from the men to speak on the wider context of the image.
-There are “shut shops” in the photo, many of these have sun-bleached signs in front of them.
-They are old fashioned just as the men are.
+There are “shut shops” in the photo, and many of these have sun-bleached signs in front of them.
+They are old-fashioned, just as the men are.

-Around the stores, the poet takes note of “dark-clothed children at play”.
+Around the stores, the poet notes “dark-clothed children at play”.
 These kids represent the time period in their actions and style, as well as their names.
 They are named after “kings and queens”.
-These names would include Elizabeth and George, old fashioned names that are less common today, or when the poem was written than they were then.
+These names would include Elizabeth and George, old-fashioned names that are less common today, or when the poem was written than they were then.
 He also takes a moment to note the advertisements on tin plates.

 And the countryside not caring:

 Moving further away from the men in the photo, the poet takes the poem out and over the countryside.
 There are people out there too, living in larger houses with “differently-dressed servants”.
 These men and women are unconcerned.
 They don’t know that everything is about to change.

 There is a reference in this stanza to “Domesday lines”.
 This is in regard to a book, the “Domesday Book” that outlined the cities and towns taken by William the Conqueror.
 Just as things changed then, so too are they going to change now.

 Never such innocence,

 Never before or since,